ryanatkn/orc/README.md

-- see [`.env.example`](/.env.example) and add your own `.env` with `GITHUB_TOKEN`, whose value is a [GitHub token](https://github.com/settings/tokens) with the `public_repo` capability
+- see [`.env.example`](/.env.example) and add your own `.env` with `GITHUB_TOKEN`, whose value is a [GitHub token](https://github.com/settings/tokens) (currently optional because we it's only used to read public repos)
-  (optional for reads, and currently that's the only functionality, but it ups the rate limiting a lot)

 TODO

 - figure out better automation than manually running `gro packages`
+- show the rate limit info
 - automate `.env` (gro sync?)

 ## License [🐦](https://wikipedia.org/wiki/Free_and_open-source_software)